mlabuda2/clean_code_/README.md

 ### Raw metrics:
 These include:
 + LOC: the total number of lines of code
-+ LLOC: the number of logical lines of code
++ LLOC: the number of logical lines of code.
+Every logical line of code contains exactly one statement.
 + SLOC: the number of source lines of code - not necessarily corresponding to the LLOC
 + comments: the number of Python comment lines (i.e. only single-line comments #)
 + multi: the number of lines representing multi-line strings